2022 EECS Alumni Honors Dinner

 • In the form, applicants will need to attach the following supporting documents:

-• DEADLINE - For Fall 2023 Admission: Wednesday, May 3rd at 4 pm PT
+• DEADLINE – For Fall 2025 Admission: Wednesday, May 7th at 4 pm PT

 • Applications are reviewed by a committee convened by the Vice Chairs by the end of the month the application is due.
-The committee evaluates applications for various signs of aptitude including: a well-written essay, grades, above-average course loads, sincere commitment to a breadth area outside EECS, and an interest in undergraduate research.
+The committee evaluates applications for various signs of aptitude including a well-written essay, grades, above-average course loads, sincere commitment to a breadth area outside EECS, and an interest in undergraduate research.

 Requirements for Completion